 \subsubsection{Two uniformly moving atoms initially prepared in a separable state $|E\rangle$}

 Let us start with the effects of velocity on the entanglement generation for two uniformly moving atoms initially prepared in a separable state $|E\rangle$.
-When the interatomic separation is vanishingly small $(L\rightarrow 0)$, it can be directly obtained from Eqs.~(\ref{uniformlyAB}) and (\ref{uniformlyMAB}) that in this limit, $A_i=B_i$, and thus the evolution of the population $\rho_{AA}(\tau)$ remains zero.
-Therefore, the threshold factor $2\sqrt{\rho_{GG}(\tau)\rho_{EE}(\tau)}$ always overweights the population $\rho_{SS}(\tau)$, meaning that with the vanishing interatomic distance there is no generated entanglement for the two atoms in both of these two universes.
-For the interatomic separation comparable with the transition wavelength ($L\sim\omega^{-1}$), we make a comparison between the entanglement dynamics for the $\kappa$-deformed spacetime case and Minkowski spacetime case in Fig.~\ref{f2}.
-We find that the waiting time to generate entanglement depends on the velocity and interatomic separation.
-The farther the interatomic separation is, the earlier the entanglement is generated.
-Besides, with the increase of the velocity of atoms, the waiting time for generating entanglement becomes longer, i.e., the sudden creation of entanglement become later.
-However, here we want to note that with the increase of velocity, the difference of the entanglement dynamics between that for the $\kappa$-deformed spacetime case and that for the Minkowski spacetime case become more distinguishable.
-That is, even when the spacetime deformation parameter $\kappa$ is large, it is still in principle possible to discriminate these two spacetimes with the help of relativistic motion.
-This result is quite different from that of two static atoms case discussed above.
-We also note that the maximum entanglement amplitude created quite depends on the interatomic separation.
-This result could also be seen from Fig.~\ref{f3} (a) detailedly.
+When the interatomic separation is small or nearly vanishes $(L\rightarrow 0)$, it can be directly inferred from Eqs.~(\ref{uniformlyAB}) and (\ref{uniformlyMAB}) that, in this limit, $A_i=B_i$, and thus, the evolution of the population $\rho_{AA}(\tau)$ remains zero.
+Therefore, the threshold factor $2\sqrt{\rho_{GG}(\tau)\rho_{EE}(\tau)}$ always outweighs the population $\rho_{SS}(\tau)$, indicating that, with the vanishing interatomic distance, there is no generated entanglement for the two atoms in both of these universes.

+For the interatomic separation comparable to the transition wavelength ($L\sim\omega^{-1}$), we compare the entanglement dynamics of the $\kappa$-deformed and Minkowski spacetime cases shown in Fig.~\ref{f2}.
+As shown in Fig.~\ref{f2} (a), the waiting time to generate entanglement depends on the interatomic separation.
+In addition, with the increase in the velocity of atoms, the waiting time to generate entanglement becomes longer, i.e., the sudden creation of entanglement is delayed [Figs.~\ref{f2} (b) and (c)].
+Therefore, here, we note that, with the increase in velocity, the differences in the entanglement dynamics between the $\kappa$-deformed and Minkowski spacetime cases become more distinguishable.
+That is, even when the spacetime deformation parameter $\kappa$ is large, in principle, we can still discriminate these two spacetimes with the help of relativistic motion.
+This result is different from that of the two static atoms discussed previously.
+We also note that the amplitude of the maximum entanglement generated depends on the interatomic separation.
+This result is shown in detail in Fig.~\ref{f3} (a).